 - Cover and store extras for up to 3 days in the refrigerator.

-Passion fruit pairs well with strawberries, citrus, and other tropical fruits, especially ones like banana, papaya, and dragon fruit that lack acidity.
-Whipped cream, meringue, and macadamia nuts are all dreamy when paired with tart passion fruit.
+This exotic fruit pairs well with strawberries, citrus, and other tropical fruits, especially ones like banana, papaya, and dragon fruit that lack acidity.
+Whipped cream, meringue, and macadamia nuts are all dreamy when paired with its tart flavor.
 Sugar, vegan honey, ginger, and vanilla bring out the sweetness in passion fruit desserts and drinks.

 🍰 More vegan desserts